Zilliqa/dev-portal-old/docs/staking/phase1/delegator/staking-delegator-operations.md

 ### Parameters

-`ssnaddr`: the address of the SSN from which the delegator wishes to withdraw reward form
+`ssnaddr`: the address of the SSN from which the delegator wishes to withdraw reward from
 `amt`: the amount of stake amount to withdraw from the delegation to a particular SSN

 ### Transition